NetSAIL-UCI/Phoenix/README.md

     - `./eval/app0`
         - `./eval/app0/eval` (we will rename this to `trace_graphs`).
 This folder is required to evaluate time simulation (fig8a).
         - `./eval/app0/service_graphs`: required for Service-Level criticality tagging.
-    .
-    .
-    .
+    - ... (similarly all folders from app1 to app16)
     - `./eval/app17`
-        - `./eval/app0/eval` (we will rename this to `trace_graphs`).
+        - `./eval/app17/eval` (we will rename this to `trace_graphs`).
 This folder is required to evaluate time simulation (fig8a).
-        - `./eval/app0/service_graphs`: required for Service-Level criticality tagging.
+        - `./eval/app17/service_graphs`: required for Service-Level criticality tagging.
 - `./cpm`: required for Calls Per Minute resource assignment.
 - `./c1_nodes_atmost`: required for Frequency-based criticality tagging.

 (Please ignore any other folders because those are not used in reproducing the results in Section 6).

 How we derive the `AlibabaAppsTest` folder using alibaba Cluster traces is described [here](https://github.com/NetSAIL-UCI/Phoenix/tree/main/src/workloads/alibaba/derive_apps).
 (Note that for following the next steps, deriving the applications is not critical.
 Readers can use the AlibabaAppsTest that we make available.
-However, we encourage readers to know how these applications are derived.)
+However, we encourage readers to go over how these applications are derived [here](https://github.com/NetSAIL-UCI/Phoenix/tree/main/src/workloads/alibaba/derive_apps).)

 ### Preparing a Cloud Environment using AlibabaApps